xealits/single-lepton/comment.md

   + newMet = getMETvariations
   + selecting jets:
-      - pt, eta, *mctruth (?), cross-clean with l/gamma dR, jet ID
+      - pt, eta, *mctruth (?), cross-clean with l/gamma dR, jet ID our selection: we do a loose selection on kinematics, then cross-clean leptons, **taus**, and do the tighter final kinematics, ID and cleanup selection, which is the same as Mara's except 0.89 b-tag working point and **tau** cleanup
       - Mara's analysis:
         P_T > 30, eta < 2.4, lepton-jet dR > 0.4,
         b-tagging --- CSVv2 > 0.8 (medium WP) (pfCombinedInclusiveSecondaryVertexV2BJetTags --- ?),